 The Intact Family Recovery (IFR) program serves families in Cook County following the birth of a substance exposed infant (SEI).
 The initial program model was developed by the DCFS Office of the Inspector General.
 The program teams child welfare workers together with substance use disorder (SUD) workers to serve the families.
 DCFS funds the team of child welfare and AOD workers.
 Treatment and recovery support services are funded by SUPR and through Medicaid.
 The program is designed to last 18-24 months to allow time for parents to successfully complete substance abuse treatment services and any needed parenting and other social services.
 Parents and family members are supported by the IFR team through the outreach/engagement, treatment, and recovery phases of the program.
 This includes home visiting by the child welfare and SUD workers (together and separately) throughout the course of services.
-During state FY 19 the IFR program served 245 families.
-A total of 198 parents received substance abuse treatment and 153 completed treatment successfully.
+Since state FY 21 the IFR program served 244 families.